josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐍_Ouroborotic_Violence/🗝️_Politics_Memory_Work/🛰️_naming_the_unnamed_data_sovereignty_and_statehood.md

 ---

 ## 🏮 Footer
-*Naming the Unnamed — Data Sovereignty & Statehood* is a current-events node of the Polaris Protocol.
+*🛰️ Naming the Unnamed — Data Sovereignty & Statehood* is a current-events node of the Polaris Protocol.
 It records two public recognitions where ambiguity finally gave way to accountability — one digital, one territorial.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-08_
+_Last updated: 2025-12-12_